 Chlorella also contains chlorella growth factor (CGF) which aids in cellular health to help maintain healthy skin cells, and give the appearance of smoother, cleaner skin.

 Taken internally, chlorella can provide support to your entire body, and your largest organ, the skin.
-Chlorella supports your body’s natural detoxification process and it is thought that this helps promote the overall healthy appearance of the skin.
+Chlorella supports your body’s natural purification process and it is thought that this helps promote the overall healthy appearance of the skin.

 Chlorella, with its antioxidant properties can help fight oxidative stress.
 It is thought that the unique nutritional profile of chlorella can help support the body to repair and build new cells for continual support in clear, happy skin.
 This antioxidant boost is often associated with a youthful glow and healthier looking skin.